Netgate/go-config/README.md

 # config
 congig.go is a general purpose command line argument and config file parser.

-Create a new config
+# Create a new config
-Add config item specifications to that config
+1. Add config item specifications to that config
-Call the Read() method got read the command line args, config file items and combine them (with optional defaul values)
+2. Call the Read() method to read the command line args, config file items and combine them (with optional defaul values)
+3. Use as required by looking up hte config by name in the map

 E.g.:
 ```go